MicrosoftDocs/VBA-Docs/api/Outlook.PropertyAccessor.md

 To get or set multiple custom properties, use the  **PropertyAccessor** object instead of the **[UserProperties](Outlook.UserProperties.md)** object for better performance.

-For more information on using the  **PropertyAccessor** object, see[Properties Overview](../outlook/How-to/Navigation/properties-overview.md).
+For more information on using the  **PropertyAccessor** object, see [Properties Overview](../outlook/How-to/Navigation/properties-overview.md).

 ## Example